There are many ways you can cook salmon, but using cedar planks is one of my favorite.

-- Place halved lemon pieces directly over charcoal on a cooking grate and put the lid on and cook salmon for 15 minutes.
+- Place lemon halves directly over charcoal on a cooking grate, put the lid on and cook the salmon for 15 minutes.

 - Remove from heat, put a serving of salad on a plate, top with a piece of salmon and one charred lemon halve.

 - Just before eating, squeeze over charred lemon juice over the entire dish.